 Soil nutrient management is a critical aspect in the agriculture system.
 The soil fertility map of the project districts reveals that high soil organic carbon (0.75) is observed in 79 percent area of Bardhhaman followed by 52 percent area in Hooghly and 19 percent area of Bankura.
 It reveals that major part of Bankura district is low to medium in soil organic carbon.
 Further, pH value indicates that soil of these districts is mostly acidic and deficient in Boron and Zinc.
-Nitrogen content of soil in these districts are low in majority parts and for which Nitrogenous fertiliser application is high in these districts.
+Nitrogen content of soil in these districts.
 Use of Phosphorous and Potassium in these districts are low as substantial part of these districts are having moderate to high Phosphorous and Potassium content.

 Primary field study reveals that 59.3 percent farmers have never tested their soil to understand soil composition and micronutrient content.
 About 7.4 percent farmers have done it in 5-7 years back whereas only 3.0 percent families conduct soil testing annually.
 Cultivation of nitrogen fixing crops is normally practiced by 5.8 percent families and green manuring by about 2.5 percent families.
-Use of vermi compost, though not very prominent, is used by 10.6 percent farming families.
+Use of vermi compost, though not very prominent, is used by 10.6 percent families.
 Similarly, use of Azolla / blue green algae is also very uncommon (less than 1.0 percent cases).